chuckstack/chuck-stack-nushell-psql-migration/README.md

 You may name any track as you deem appropriate. 'core' and 'impl' are simply offered for reference.
 You may have as many tracks as you wish.

 Generally, 'core' team track migrations are executed first as part of any release.
-Then following tracks are executed as deemed appropriate.
+Then following tracks are orchestrated and executed as deemed appropriate.

 ## Quick Start